 - 1. Turn on the 28 volt power supply. - 2.
 Turn on the radio.
 The channels on the radio may start scrolling this is normal. - 3.
-Change to the \TIL directory and type PCDLN and enter.
+Change to the \TIL directory and type PCDLB2 and enter.
 The radio should stop scrolling.
-Do not use older DOS software (\PCDL) for TFM-138's that have F10 firmware (s/n 1539 and less that have 25 memories).
-It is not compatible with DOS download software for TFM-138's with F10B firmware.
-Your frequency information will become corrupted as it is downloaded to a TFM-138 with F10B firmware.
-Similarly do not use DOS download software designed for the TFM-138B which includes /PCDLB and /PCDLB2.
-It is not compatible with the F10B firmware in the TFM-138.

-- 4. Follow the menus to edit channels, print channel list, up or download as desired. - 5.
+Do not use older DOS software (\PCDLB) for TFM-138B's that have F12 firmware (s/n 1499 and less).
+It is not compatible with DOS download software for TFM-138B's with F14 firmware.
+Your frequency information will become corrupted as it is downloaded to a TFM-138B with F14 firmware. - 4.
+Follow the menus to edit channels, print channel list, up or download as desired. - 5.
 The data file is continuously updated as each change is made, so you don't have to save the file at any time.
 To have multiple data files, you will have to copy the data file to another name and then copy it back when needed.
-There always has to be a data file called "DATA" or the program will not work.
+There always has to be a data file called "DATA12" or the program will not work.